oopshell/Pixel-Blocks-Mixing-For-Image-Privacy-Preservation/README.md

           author = {Yuexin Xiang and Tiantian Li and Wei Ren and Tianqing Zhu and Kim-Kwang Raymond Choo}
         }

-If you have any questions please feel free to contact us at tiantian3@student.unimelb.edu.au or yuexin.xiang@cug.edu.cn.
+If you have any questions please feel free to contact us at yuexin.xiang@cug.edu.cn or tiantian3@student.unimelb.edu.au.